 Passive Investment Risk.
 The Fund is not actively managed, does not seek to "beat" the Underlying Index, and does not take temporary positions when markets decline.
 Therefore, the Fund may not sell a security due to current or projected underperformance of a security, industry or sector.
 If a specific security is removed from the Underlying Index, the Fund may be forced to sell such security at an inopportune time or for a price other than the security's current market value.
 It is expected that the value of Fund shares will decline, more or less, in correspondence with any decline in value of the Underlying Index.
-The Underlying Index may not contain the appropriate mix of securities for any particular economic cycle, and the timing of movements from one type of security to another in seeking to track the Underlying Index could have a negative effect on the Fund.
-However, the Fund's investment objective and principal investment strategies impose limits on the Fund's ability to invest in securities not included in the Underlying Index.
+The Underlying Index may not contain the appropriate mix of securities for any particular economic cycle, and the timing of movements from one type of security to another in seeking to track the Underlying Index could have a negative effect on the Fund's ability to invest in securities not included in the Underlying Index.
 There is no guarantee that the Underlying Index will create the desired exposure.